OpusCapita/sequelize-to-markdown/README.md

 # sequelize-to-markdown

 Sequelize to Markdown is a simple tool to document the data structure of [sequelize](https://www.npmjs.com/package/sequelize) models.
-It's output is template based to enable developers to change the output structure, style or even the output type e.g. by creating html [templates](#templating).
+Its output is template based to enable developers to change the output structure, style or even the output type e.g. by creating html [templates](#templating).

 This module provides a comfortable API and a full featured command line client.